Logo

 Here are some key advantages of 360-degree feedback:

-• Aligns employees with organizational goals and vision.
+• It aligns employees with the organization’s goals and vision.

-• Considers feedback from external stakeholders, such as customers, allowing organizations to understand their expectations and improving stakeholders' satisfaction.
+• It includes external stakeholders, such as customers, allowing organizations to understand their expectations and improving stakeholders' satisfaction.

 Use cases of 360-degree feedback assessment